SuhaAnalystDev/Tamreez-Capital-Technical-Task/Technical-Task/README.md

 ## Assumptions & Limitations

 * All financial figures are denominated in Saudi Riyals (SR).
-* The data assumes historical prices are adjusted for stock splits or dividends to maintain comparative accuracy.
+* Prices are not adjusted for stock splits or dividends to maintain comparative accuracy.
 * This is a purely technical analysis and does not account for sudden macroeconomic shifts or geopolitical events.